Build maximum strength with focused, proven training

 Kettlebell Farmer's Carry

-This workout is where you go heavy: squats, bench, and deadlifts at 80–85% of your max.
-You’ll warm up first, then hit low-rep sets that let you practice moving big weight with good form.
-It’s perfect if you want to test your strength, build confidence under the bar, and push close to your limits while staying safe.
-Think of it as your practice run for competition day.
+In this workout, you're going heavy: squats, bench press, and deadlifts at 80–85% of your max.
+You'll warm up first and then do sets with low repetitions, allowing you to practice moving heavy weights with good technique.
+It's perfect if you want to test your strength, build confidence under the bar, and push your limits while staying safe.
+Think of it as your dress rehearsal for competition day.

 Bird Dog